Steve Heitzeg: 2020s: How Many Breaths?, Lament of the Earth, and Birdsongs and Bells

 For violinist Ariana Kim, Heitzeg wrote the music for How Many Breaths?, an 18-minute multimedia work for solo violin and spoken word inspired by the 2020 protests in the Twin Cities against the murder of George Floyd.
-Kim not only performed the violin but edited the video presentation of demonstrations and art created during the protests, with spoken text by Penumbra Theatre artistic director Sarah Bellamy.
+Kim not only performed the violin part but edited the video presentation of demonstrations and art created during the protests, with spoken text by Penumbra Theatre artistic director Sarah Bellamy.
 The video premiered in September 2020 on the website of the Chamber Music Society of Minnesota.
 Star Tribune critic Terry Blain called Heitzeg's score "jaggedly expressive."